Joe’s Blog: I see clouds! (MON-9/4)

 The track for the week looks pretty set.
 How far north it goes will determine the risk to the northern Islands and then from there the SE part of the US.
 The data suggests a recurve out to see BUT that process is about a week away so we’ll see how that plays out.

-The feature photo is from Brookfield, MO of a hot air balloon glow!
-So pretty from Kevin Short.
+The feature photo is from Brookfield, Missouri of a hot air balloon glow!
+So pretty, from Kevin Short.